Updated: Mar 4

 Workplace Harassment Due To Religious Beliefs

 Harassing an employee in California because of his or her faith is illegal.
 Harassment may include, for instance, derogatory comments on the religious views or behaviors of an individual.
+An employment lawyer will help you determine if you have enough evidence of this type of discrimination.

 While the law does not prohibit simple mockery, offhand statements, or isolated events that are not very serious, workplace harassment is illegal when it is so frequent or extreme that it creates a very hostile and intolerable work environment.